-The importance of good nutrition for recovery and function.
+The importance of good nutrition for recovery.

-For those who have been wounded, ill, or injured, nutrition can impact return to functional status and overall health.
-Food is fuel for the body and eating healthy as part of a healthy lifestyle is important to support recovery and resilience.
+For those who have been wounded, ill, or injured, nutrition can impact your return to functional status and overall health.
+Food is fuel for the body and eating healthy is an important part of a healthy lifestyle that supports recovery and resilience.
 For example, protein aids in muscle recovery, Vitamin C supports tissue repair, and Vitamin A promotes wound healing, bone development, and immune function.

-It's important that you maintain a healthy body weight and body fat percentage, consume the recommended nutrients from food, and incorporate physical activity and exercise into your life under the supervision of your doctor or other health professional.
-When you eat nutrient-dense foods (whole grains, lean protein, fruits, vegetables, and low-fat dairy products), it helps you to return to optimal health and reduce your risk of developing heart disease, high blood pressure, diabetes, osteoporosis, and several types of cancer, as well as helps to maintain a healthy body weight.
+It's important that you maintain a healthy body weight and body fat percentage, consume the recommended nutrients from food, and incorporate physical activity and exercise into your lifestyle under the supervision of a health professional.
+When you eat nutrient-dense foods, it helps you to return to optimal health and reduce your risk of developing heart disease, high blood pressure, diabetes, osteoporosis, and several types of cancer, as well as helps to maintain a healthy body weight.